How to Add Custom Fonts to Dubsado Forms

 If you’ve already added and styled text in your form that you want to apply your custom fonts to, simply select the text in the text box and clear the formatting using the eraser icon in the menu.
 Then you can select the text and use the paragraph format options to assign your custom fonts and styles.

-Optional: Custom fonts in other areas
+Optional: Custom Fonts in Other Areas

 Want to go further and style buttons, tabs, or navigation bars?
 Use the Dubsado CSS cheat sheet to find selectors.